juliocnsouzadev/juliocnsouzadev/README.md

 ### Hi I'm Julio 👋

-- 🔭 I’m currently working as a software enginner
+- 🔭 I’m currently working as a Software Enginner
-- 🌱 I’m currently learning devops, mlops and deep learning
+- 🌱 I’m currently learning more about Devops, MLOps and Deep Learning
 - 📫 How to reach me:
   - <a href="www.linkedin.com/in/juliocnsouza">My LinkedIn Profile</a>